Skip to content

 • Books and Library Tour - Friday

-Every Thursday between 12–3pm, you can discover the delights of the Browne’s family recipe book, dating back to the 17th century.
-One of our volunteers in period costume will be on hand to chat about the recipes.
-The food created by our living history team is for display only and sadly can’t be tasted.
+Every Thursday between 12–3pm our living history team recreate food from the Browne's family recipe book which dates back to the 17th century.
+As part of this 'Taste of Townend' experience one of our volunteers in period costume will be in the downhouse to chat about the recipes.
+The food created is for display only and sadly can’t be tasted.

-In a small but distinctive hand, Elizabeth Birkett filled this 57-page commonplace book with 80 medicinal and cookery recipes including meaty mince pies, bean cakes and macaroons, and a further 25 household recipes.
-The story the book tells us about life at the time is one of sophisticated tastes against a backdrop of rural tradition and superstition.
+In a small but distinctive hand, Elizabeth Birkett (the wife of Benjamin Browne senior) filled a 57-page commonplace book with 80 medicinal and cookery recipes including meaty mince pies, bean cakes and macaroons, and a further 25 household recipes.
+The book reveals sophisticated tastes set against a backdrop of rural tradition and superstition.

-You can read a full transcription of the book here.
+You can read a full transcription of the book online.

 Safety notice